At a glance

 - Your veterinarian will carefully bring your cat’s body temperature down to a safe level with lukewarm water and fans.

-- Intravenous crystalloid solution every minutes until the veterinarian sees an improvement
+- Intravenous crystalloid solution until the veterinarian sees an improvement.

 - Oxygen therapy will be given if your cat is having difficulty breathing.